-The analysis that has been completed was done using available municipal, regional, and provincial datasets.
-The findings of this report are reliant on the accuracy of that data.
+The biodiversity analysis was completed using available GIS datasets.
+The findings of this analysis are reliant on the accuracy of municipal, regional, and provincial datasets.
 It is recommended that these datasets be refined and updated as more accurate information becomes available.
-Errors, mistakes, and missing data were identified within these datasets.
-These included linework inaccuracies, codes that are found and used in adjacent BEC zones, inconsistent use of non-natural codes, and inconsistencies in the level of detail between polygons.
+Errors, mistakes, and missing data was noted within these provided datasets, which is not uncommon.
+These errors included linework inaccuracies, codes that are found and used in adjacent BEC zones, inconsistent use of non-natural codes, and inconsistencies in the level of detail between polygons in the same dataset.
 DHC has corrected some errors and inconsistencies, but due to the number of errors and budget limitations, the corrections were not comprehensive.
-The District has been working to further refine their datasets to remove errors and improve linework and plans to continue to make improvements.
+The District has been working to further refine these datasets to remove errors and improve linework, and plants to continue to make improvements.